Corsenp/PyScraper/README.md

 Command:
-ISOCODE - Will print the Top 4 countries that received imports and the import amount in 2017 from the country ISOCODE all     - Pick 4 random countries and print their respective Top 4 countries that received imports and the import amount in 2017 save    - Will save the result to a csv file named result.csv
+ISOCODE - Will print the Top 4 countries that received imports and the import amount in 2017 from the country ISOCODE all     - Pick 4 random countries and print their respective Top 4 countries that received imports and the import amount in 2017 save    - Will save the result to a csv file named results.csv
 ```

 ## License